BrianLesko/fast-binary-image-classification/readme.md

 &nbsp;

-train.py
-Training was completed in a total of 26.15 minutes with 7 passes over the training set of 2500 images ( each pass is called an epoch).
-After training, the model identified 2382/2500 of the test images correctly for an accuracy of 95.28%.
-Accuracy improved on the test set each epoch in this order: 58%, 77%, 84%, 88%, 92%, 94%, and 95% (rounded) while the loss decreased from 0.7721 to 0.1551 during training.
-Before training yourself, you'll need to download your own dataset and put the images into two folders in the project directory.
-I named my folders "like" and "dislike".
-The model I trained used the like and dislike classes of the [Hagrid dataset](https://github.com/hukenovs/hagrid) like and dislike classes only.
-My model weights are saved in model.pth
+### Training Summary

+The Convolutional Neural Network (CNN) was trained using a dataset of 2,500 images, segmented into two categories: "like" and "dislike".
+Training was completed in 26.15 minutes across seven epochs, achieving a final accuracy of 95.28% on the test set.
+Here’s a breakdown of the training progress:

+Epoch Progression: Accuracy improved consistently with each epoch—starting from 58% and culminating at 95%—while the loss decreased from 0.7721 to 0.1551.
+Training Set: The images were sourced from the "like" and "dislike" classes of the Hagrid dataset.
+Ensure to download and organize your dataset similarly if you plan to train your own model.
+Model Weights: Post-training, the model weights were saved in model.pth.

+### Validation

 simple_test.py
-simple test selects a random image and returns the prediction and actual classification.
-I ran this program 20 times and tallied 16 correct and 4 incorrect identifications.
+Performs random image classification tests.
+Validated the trained model by acheiving over an 80% success rate on 20 runs.

+### Deployment

 test.py
-test.py is a gui based program that uses your laptop's webcam as the input to the trained convolutional neural network.
-The preprossed model input is shown and the classification takes place.
-On my hardware, a macbook m3, classification averaged ~11 times per second while running the gui program.
-The code is compatible with USB camera devices and is written in under 100 lines of pure python code.
+A web app for deploying the trained model.
+Uses the webcam of your laptop or a usb camera device.
+On my hardware, a macbook m3, classification averaged ~12 times per second.
+Written in under 100 lines of pure python code.

 &nbsp;